Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UsingProcessors.md

 ![An example of a Normalize Vector 2 Processor setup in the Input Action Asset Editor](./Images/Processors-NormalizeAsset.png)

+> [!NOTE]
->__Note__: This scenario uses the [Starter Assets](https://assetstore.unity.com/packages/essentials/starter-assets-thirdperson-updates-in-new-charactercontroller-pa-196526?srsltid=AfmBOoqLWdW2pU5Wt2reGYdWVodc1e0ko3cBKtfMQuPSgVqmL7yVA3dB), and the included PlayerScript is utilized to move the player.
+> This scenario uses the [Starter Assets](https://assetstore.unity.com/packages/essentials/starter-assets-thirdperson-updates-in-new-charactercontroller-pa-196526?srsltid=AfmBOoqLWdW2pU5Wt2reGYdWVodc1e0ko3cBKtfMQuPSgVqmL7yVA3dB), and the included PlayerScript is utilized to move the player.

 ### Scale